Competitors for the Crown of Scotland

 When the crown of Scotland became vacant in September 1290 on the death of the seven-year-old Queen Margaret, 13 claimants to the throne came forward.
-Those with the most credible claims were John Balliol, Robert de Brus, 5th Lord of Annandale, John Hastings and Floris V, Count of Holland.
+Those with the most credible claims were John Balliol; Robert de Brus, 5th Lord of Annandale (also spelled "Bruce"); John Hastings, 1st Baron Hastings; and Floris V, Count of Holland.

 Fearing civil war, the Guardians of Scotland asked Edward I of England to arbitrate.
 Before agreeing, he obtained concessions going some way to revive English overlordship over the Scots.
-A commission of 104 "auditors" was then appointed—24 by Edward himself, acting as president; and the rest by Bruce and Balliol, in equal numbers.
+A commission of 104 "auditors" was then appointed—24 by Edward himself, acting as president; and the rest by Brus and Balliol, in equal numbers.
 In November 1292, the body decided in favour of John Balliol, whose claim was based on the traditional criterion of primogeniture—inheritance through a line of firstborn sons.
-The decision was accepted by the majority of the powerful in Scotland, and John ruled as King of Scots from then until 1296.
+The decision was accepted by the majority of the powerful in Scotland, and John ruled as King of Scots from then until 1296, when he was succeeded by Robert de Brus, another claimant.

 Background

 With the death of King Alexander III in 1286, the crown of Scotland passed to his only surviving descendant, his three-year-old granddaughter Margaret (the Maid of Norway).
 In 1290, the Guardians of Scotland, who had been appointed to govern the realm during the young Queen's minority, drew up the Treaty of Birgham, a marriage contract between Margaret and the five-year-old Edward of Caernarfon, heir apparent to the English throne.
 The treaty, amongst other points, contained the provision that although the issue of this marriage would inherit the crowns of both England and Scotland, the latter kingdom should be "separate, apart and free in itself without subjection to the English Kingdom".
 The intent was to keep Scotland an independent entity.

 Margaret died on 26 September 1290 in Orkney on her way to Scotland, leaving the throne vacant.
-The Guardians called upon her fiancé's father, Edward I of England, to conduct a court in which 104 auditors would choose from among the various competitors for the Scottish throne in a process known as the Great Cause (An t-Adhbhar Mòr).
-One of the strongest claimants, John Balliol, Lord of Galloway, forged an alliance with the powerful Antony Bek, Bishop of Durham, the representative of Edward I in Scotland and began styling himself 'heir of Scotland', while another, Robert de Brus, 5th Lord of Annandale, turned up to the site of Margaret's supposed inauguration with a force of soldiers amidst rumours that his friends the Earl of Mar and the Earl of Atholl were also raising their forces.
+The Guardians called upon her fiancé's father, Edward I of England, to conduct a court in which 104 auditors would choose from among the various claimants of the Scottish throne in a process known as the Great Cause (An t-Adhbhar Mòr).
+One of the strongest claimants, John Balliol, Lord of Galloway, forged an alliance with the powerful Antony Bek, Bishop of Durham, the representative of Edward I in Scotland, and began styling himself 'heir of Scotland', while another, Robert de Brus, 5th Lord of Annandale, turned up at the site of Margaret's supposed inauguration with a force of soldiers amidst rumours that his friends the Earl of Mar and the Earl of Atholl were also raising their forces.
 Scotland looked to be headed for civil war.